 ACHE's Asian Healthcare Leaders Community

-The Asian Healthcare Leaders Community welcomes individuals interested in the distinct opportunities and issues of Asian-American healthcare executives, with value-added benefits developed specifically for Forum members.
+The Asian Healthcare Leaders Community welcomes individuals interested in the distinct opportunities and issues of Asian-American healthcare executives, with value-added benefits developed specifically for Community members.

 ACHENTX’s Women’s Healthcare Executives Network (WHEN)

 The purpose of the ACHENTX WHEN is to enrich and strengthen women in healthcare leadership thorough a variety of career development opportunities inspiring professional and personal growth.